AngeloPF69/TestGit/README.md

     <pre>Sintax: getFreeHand()
   Returns: "left" or "right" the first free hand found.
            false - if no free hand found.
+  Note: you must use equip and not turtle.equip  for this function to work.
   ex: getFreeHand()</pre>